Standard of Care for Specific Pathogen Free (SPF) Mice

 - Disinfect the cages and the wheels of the cart by spraying them with disinfectant before returning them to the SPF facility.

 - Do NOT transfer these mice to any SPF housing room.
 Return to LAR can only be for procedures in SB009

 - Each SPF room will have serology conducted every 3 months on either sentinel mice or randomly selected and approved mice.
 The serum will be analyzed by the MU RADIL for a “clinical” or better panel.
 Annually, a “basic” panel will be conducted.

-- All health reports and serology reports and results must be provided by the LAR director.
+- All health reports and serology reports and results must be provided by the LAR Facility Manager.
 They will be kept on file by LAR staff, and available to all investigators upon request.

-- Sick mice must be immediately reported to the LAR director.
-After evaluation, the AV will recommend a suitable course of action be taken for the sick animal(s) which may include continued observation, treatment options or euthanasia.
+- Sick mice must be immediately reported to the LAR Facility Manager and/or AV.
+After evaluation, the Facility Manager and/or AV will recommend a suitable course of action be taken for the sick animal(s) which may include continued observation, treatment options or euthanasia.